Professor of Chinese, University of London

 The Professor of Chinese is the oldest endowed position in Chinese in the United Kingdom.
-The position was endowed in 1845 by, or at least through the good offices of, Sir George Staunton.

-The first professor of Chinese at the University of London was held by Samuel Kidd at the University College London, 1837-1842.
+The first professor of Chinese at the University of London was held by Samuel Kidd at the University College London, 1837–1842.
+However the position was not renewed, and while the matter was still under discussion, Kidd died.

-The position was originally held by Kings College.
+A new position, now held by King's College, was endowed in 1845 by, or at least through the good offices of, Sir George Staunton.

 In 1904 this position was merged with a chair of Chinese subsequently endowed at University College London, with a donation from the China Association.

 In 1916 the position was moved to the newly created School of Oriental and African Studies.
-Scholars to have held the position include Denis Twitchett (1960–68), D. C. Lau (1970-1978), David Pollard (1979-1989), Hugh Baker (1990-2002), and Michel Hockx (2002-2016).
+Scholars to have held the position include Denis Twitchett (1960–68), D. C. Lau (1970–1978), David Pollard (1979–1989), Hugh Baker (1990–2002), and Michel Hockx (2002–2016).